mjrichards91/knowledge-base/Mobile/ReactNative/README.md

 * Buttons have typical on tap event to tie into user interaction
 * There are also Touchable components that provide more customization than buttons

+## List

+* A `FlatList` or `SectionList` can be used with a template similar to list components in other frameworks

+## Networking

+* React Native provides its own `fetch` API to handle requests from the web
+* Responses return Promises to conform to the ES6 standards
+* 3rd party libraries such as frisbee and axios can be used in place of fetch as well
+* WebSockets are also a big feature supported

 ## Plugins

 Note: These plugins are are found by simply searching, I have no experience using any of them.